Module Prerequisites

 Prerequisite

 The module sequence will assume a basic understanding of the potential outcome framework of causation.
-The instructors have created two videos that will introduce these concepts.
+The instructors have created a videos introducing these concepts.

 Demonstration of completion of prerequisite: